Облачная платформаAdvanced

 Description

 This add-on is developed based on Fluent Bit and OpenTelemetry for collecting logs.
-It supports CRD-based log collection policies, and collects and forwards standard output logs, container file logs, node logs, and Kubernetes events in a cluster.
+It supports CRD-based log collection policies, and collects and forwards standard output logs, container file logs, node logs, and Kubernetes events in a cluster based on the policies you configured.

 This add-on monitors and manages container network traffic.
-It collects how many IPv4 packets and bytes are received and sent (including those sent to the Internet) and allows you to obtain pod labels.
-It supports multiple monitoring tasks, allows you to select monitoring metrics, and uses a PodSelector to select monitoring backends.
+It collects how many IPv4 packets and bytes are received and sent (including those sent to the Internet) and allows you to select the monitoring backends using PodSelector.
+It supports multiple monitoring tasks, allows you to select monitoring metrics, and allows you to obtain pod labels.
 The monitoring information has been adapted to Prometheus.
 You can call the Prometheus API to view monitoring data.

 This add-on is an aggregator for monitoring data of core cluster resources.